AmirZahre/Sayari_Entity_Resolution_Interview_Assignment/README.md

 ### Notable Insights:

  *  There are 108 connections (edges, at least one business name connected to one entity).
-Of these 108, there are only 12 connections (edges) where three of more nodes exist.
+Of these 108, there are only 12 connections (edges) where three or more nodes exist.
  * **Incorp Services, Inc.**, **C T Corporation System**, and **Corporation Service Company** are affiliated with the greatest number of entities when compared to their peers.